 Peripheral Items Are Harder to Click

 Hover menus close when the mouse moves outside the menu.
-This makes items closest to the menu edge harder to click.
+This behavior makes items closest to the menu edge harder to click.
 Users have to slow down their mouse movement when they try to click a peripheral menu item.
 If they don’t, it’s easy for them to miss the item and land outside the menu, resulting in a menu close.

 Hidden Index Pages